 If you’ve ever watched a documentary or news segment on accidents of any type, you’ll quickly learn that there’s rarely one single cause for any accident.
 Typically, it’s a series of factors.
 For instance, you may be momentarily distracted by your phone as a snow bank prevents you from seeing a plow come around the corner, or you’re driving too fast and are unable to stop due to slippery roads.
 The fact is, addressing just one potential cause of accidents is not enough.
 We must all be hyper-vigilant, aware, and cautious.

 Who Is At Fault for Snow Plow Accidents

 Determining fault is always critical for any accident or personal injury case.
 It affects your ability to seek damages for your injuries and/or wrongful death.
-Fault is not always attributed to a single party.
+The fault is not always attributed to a single party.
 As we mentioned earlier, there are often several contributing factors.
 It’s possible that both parties share equal fault, or one carries more than the other.
-The evidence at facts presented play a huge role in how fault it assigned and the recourse available to each party.
+The evidence facts presented play a huge role in how fault is assigned and the recourse available to each party.